07 Jan Self Esteem in Children with Special Needs

 Children with low self-esteem often talk negatively about themselves.
-They could say things like ‘I’m stupid’, ‘I can’t do anything right’, ‘I don’t want to bother trying because I will get it wrong anyway’.
+They could say things like ‘I’m stupid’, ‘I can’t do anything right’, ‘I don’t want to bother how do you become a certified health coach trying because I will get it wrong anyway’.
 Such a pessimistic and negative attitude can be seen along with a dip in their mood or with withdrawal.
 They may develop a fear of making a mistake and give up easily on any task or want others to do it for them.

 Building a child’s self-esteem

 The right approach to building a child’s self-esteem could make a monumental difference in that child’s life and their perception of self-worth.
 Differences and uniqueness should be celebrated instead of looked down upon.
 It helps to start doing this at an early age this site so that the child has a deeper understanding of this as they grow older.
 Not all children end up doing well in academics.
 Exploring other strengths of the child such as music, art, sports, etc and providing opportunities to enhance these skills acts as a good self-esteem boost.
 Even highlighting positive parts of their nature like kindness, honesty, etc would help.
 Everyone, child or adult, struggles when they learn something new.
 It’s important to remind the child that they may not be having difficulty because of their slower rate of learning but because the matter that is being taught itself is difficult.
 Helping the child find new strategies to learn something would also be helpful like by breaking down the task into smaller parts or having visual cues.
 In order to not let the child give up, it is essential to emphasize on and praise their efforts and not just their successes.